-• Check tire inflation pressure, treadwear and general condition of sidewalls and tread surface.
-Try the front and rear brake levers one at a time.
-Make sure each feels firm and holds the motorcycle when fully applied.
+Check tire inflation pressure, treadwear and general condition of sidewalls and tread surface.

+- Try the front and rear brake levers one at a time.
+Make sure each feels firm and holds the motorcycle when fully applied. - C Controls - Make sure the clutch and throttle operate smoothly.
-C - Controls

-- Make sure the clutch and throttle operate smoothly.
 The throttle should snap back to fully closed when released.
 The clutch should feel tight and should operate smoothly. - Try the horn.
-Make sure it works. - Clean and adjust your mirrors before starting.
-It's difficult to ride with one hand while you try to adjust a mirror.
-Adjust each mirror so you can see the lane behind and as much as possible of the lane next to you.
-When properly adjusted, a mirror may show the edge of your arm or shoulder - but it's the road behind you and to the side that are most important.
+Make sure it works.